david-treblig/if-widget/README.md

 If Widget
 =========

 **If Widget** is a WordPress plugin which adds extra functionality for widgets, making it easy to hide or display them based on visibility rules.
-Example:
+Examples:

 * Display a widget only if current `User is logged in`
 * Hide widget if `visiting from mobile device`
 * Display widgets only for `Admins and Editors`

-The plugin is easy to use, each widget will have a “Show widget only if” option which will enable the selection of rules.
+The plugin is easy to use, each widget will have a “Show widget only if” option which will enable the selection of visibility rules.

 > This repo is used only for development, downloading & installing from here won't work as expected.
 Install from [WordPress.org plugin page](https://wordpress.org/plugins/if-widget/)